Open Access, Scholarly Publishing and Copyright

 Top tip: Create and keep your own author-created submitted and accepted versions of research publications.

-Central funding is available to support RCUK and Wellcome Trust-funded researchers, and we have a small Library fund for fully open access journals.
+Central funding is available under certain criteria to support RCUK and Wellcome Trust-funded researchers, and we have a small Library fund for fully open access journals.

 For a number of years the Wellcome Trust has provided a block grant to support their open access policy.
 See details on Wellcome Trust compliance and how to claim.